PW Productions :

 PW Productions is responsible for producing some of the most successful productions in British theatre over the past 30 years.

-As well as being prolific producers, they have acted as General Managers, Bookkeepers and Accountants to more than 500 productions in London, throughout the UK and around the world.
+As well as being prolific producers, it has acted as General Manager, Bookkeeper and Accountant to more than 500 productions in London, throughout the UK and around the world.

 Notable productions and co-productions include:

-As well as producing the multi-award-winning J B Priestley’s An Inspector Calls in the West End, on tour in the UK and internationally, in 1989 they brought Stephen Mallatratt’s The Woman in Black to the West End which after 27 years still plays at the Fortune Theatre, and tours the UK and the world.
+As well as producing the multi-award-winning J B Priestley’s An Inspector Calls in the West End, on tour in the UK and internationally, in 1989 it brought Stephen Mallatratt’s The Woman in Black to the West End which after 30 years still plays in London and tours the UK and the world.

 With the National Theatre: Broken Glass (UK Premiere); The Wind In The Willows; Oh What A Lovely War!